Roll Cage Management

 For this reason roll cages must only be used for the purpose of transporting consumable products supplied by NHS Supply Chain.
-They are not to be used for long-term storage or filing or any other internal activities.
+They are not to be used for long-term storage or filing, laundry management (you should use the laundry cleaning providers cages only), or any other internal activities.

 On this page you’ll find details of how you and your trust can support us, along with information on how to identify which roll cages are ours.